andreipope/twelvelabs-documentation/docs/guides/providing-your-custom-transcriptions/local-file-system.md

 - Your transcription must be in the SRT or VTT format.
 - <VideoRequirements />
 - <Understand />
 - You've already created an index.
-For details, see the Create an Index section. <!--TODO: Add index.-->
+For details, see the [Create an Index](/api-reference/indexes#create-an-index) section.

 ## Recommendations